Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 So don't buy your usual size unless you plan to pull this gear on over nothing but your skin!

-For warm weather rainy spells, you could go minimalist by pulling on a piece of lightweight, waterproof fabric that shields you from moisture.
+For warm weather rainy spells, you could go minimalist by pulling on a piece of lightweight, waterproof fabric that shields you from moisture to below your knees.

-Tip: If you wear plus size hiking clothes, this could be the answer to not being able to find decent rain pants.
+Tip: If you wear plus size hiking clothes, this could be the answer to not being able to find decent rain pants to pull on over your hiking pants.

 I use a wash-in product called Nikwax on my pants and jackets once they’ve been through the washing machine a few times.